• Skip to primary navigation

 Contributions to Forbes

-MORE FROM EVE KAPLANDEBRA TAYLOR
+MORE FROM EVE KAPLAN

 Formerly a practicing attorney, Ms. Taylor heads a full-service wealth management firm that provides a multidisciplinary approach to the needs of her clients, which include high net worth individuals and families.